firebase/geofire-java/README.md

 GeoFire for Android/Java is still in an open beta.
 It will be ready for your production applications soon, but the API is subject to change until then.

-## Downloading GeoFire for Android/Java
+## Including GeoFire in your project Android/Java

 In order to use GeoFire in your project, you need to [add the Firebase SDK](https://www.firebase.com/docs/java-quickstart.html).
 There are then